Olamyy/pyrave/README.md

 import pyrave
 ```

 If the installation was successful, the code above should run without any error.

-If an error like ```No module named pyrave``` pops up, then the installation was not successfull.
-You can either raise an issue here to get it looked at or attempt to reinstall it.
+If the installtion was not successful, check below for the possible error that might have caused it.

+## Installation Errors and Possible Fix

+##### 1. ImportError: No module named Crypto.Cipher

+Solution:

+Activate your venv and run `pip install pycrypto` in it.
+Then try re-installing the package again

 ## Usage